Skip to main content

 Summary:

 This module introduces students to sales and in particular the sales process and selling.
-It adopts a highly practitioner-oriented introduction to sales.
-It explains to students, different approaches and models to selling, with a specific focus on direct and online sales.
+It adopts a highly practitioner-oriented view of sales.
+It explains to students the different approaches and sales models, with a specific focus on direct and online sales.

 Assessment Method: